indigitals/Discord-Wrapper/README.md

 </p>

 ## About the Project
-This (will) be a wrapper for the discord websocket geared torwards selfbots (automating user accounts) and the less documented aspects of the discord websocket (eg lazy guilds).
-This is mainly an experiment so I can get more used to discord's websocket for a future project.
+This will be a complete wrapper specifically for the discord gateway (not the REST api however) that simplifies tedious boring JSON sending into a few function calls returning all the necessary data as quick as possible.
+This will also not be restrictive to specifically bots and will be made with everyone in mind.
+A more descriptive README will replace this one once I finish the project.

+Note: This is entirely a proof of concept and for educational use.
+I am not responsible for anything malicious done with this and any consequences one may face for doing anything malicious.
+This IS against discord TOS if you use it as a selfbot so be warned but I will not stop you from doing so

-## Plans
+### Plans
-Currently my goal with this is to provide an easy way to use the discord websocket.
-I have yet to successfully connect to the websocket though so thats the next step :p
+- [x] `Connect`: Simply connect to the websocket successfully
+- [x] `Log Session`: Grab the session id and log messages
+- [ ] `Specific Features`: Specific areas that the wrapper covers so far
+    - [ ] `Voice Channels` (stream automatically and input custom audio)
+    - [ ] `Parse Messages` (can be used to log deleted messages for example)
+    - [ ] `Get Open Sessions` (prevent token logging?)
+    - [ ] `Guild Member Scraping`
+    - [ ] `Authentication Websockets?` (not really connected to the main discord gateway but this is used for logging into accounts)